tejasjoshi2412/Image_Classification/README.md

 # Image_Classification

 The project is based on the Intel Image Classification Dataset available of Kaggle.
 The Dataset includes the pictures of Buildings, Mountains, Glaciers, Street, Forest and Sea.
+The file also contains results for the project.

 Libraries used :
 1. Opencv